-How To Deal With The Stress And Chaos Of A Protest When You Have Social Anxiety
+How To Be Part Of A Protest If You Have Social Anxiety

 A few years ago, you may have genuinely felt alarmed strolling past an organized protest on your way to work.
 But now, given the highly turbulent political climate in our country, large-scale protests are happening much more frequently.

 In an interview with The Washington Post, sociologist Dana Fisher went as far to say, “Everybody has to get out of class to go downtown because they're chaining themselves to something or they're marching."

 These protests particularly happen in major cities like Washington, D.C.
 They present an excellent opportunity to truly make your voice heard, in a time where so many combative voices are all screaming at the same time.

 For many people, though, as passionate as they are about the issues, the large crowds of a protest seem extremely terrifying.